Designing high-fidelity two-qubit gates between fluxonium qubits: Introduction

-Beyond loss mitigation, using a resonator also improves frequency targeting and device yield compared to junction-based couplers.
-Achieving the desired resonance frequency is significantly easier without junctions, which are highly sensitive to junction barrier thickness and area.
-To compensate frequency shifts in the fluxonium spectrum, creative techniques for fine-tuning resonator frequencies using kinetic inductance \cite{vissers_frequency-tunable_2015} and frequency trimming \cite{valles-sanclemente_post-fabrication_2023} may also be employed, although these are not required in our study.
-Finally, the energy participation of a resonator is more diffuse compared to a transmon, reducing the likelihood of coherent coupling between two-level defects and the driven transition in our gate, thus increasing the fabrication yield.
+Beyond loss mitigation, using a resonator coupler may also improve frequency targeting and device yield compared to setups with junction-based couplers.
+Achieving a desired resonance frequency for microwave driving the gate can be achieved to the $10^{-3}$ level in resonators \cite{kollar_hyperbolic_2019} (with additional study needed for the high impedance case).
+Conversely, junction energies are exponentially sensitive to the thickness of the junction barrier and drift over time due to aging processes within thin film dielectrics \cite{schafer_annealing_1991}.
+One might anticipate that using a resonator coupler removes the ability to in situ tune the coupler frequency.
+This could reduce robustness to spectrum variations due to mis-targeting of the junctions in the fluxonium circuits.
+However, in principle, junction mis-targeting could be mitigated even when using resonator couplers.
+One could achieve frequency tunability with the addition of a SQUID \cite{svensson_microwave_2018}, by using current-tunable kinetic inductance resonators \cite{vissers_frequency-tunable_2015} or by employing frequency trimming \cite{valles-sanclemente_post-fabrication_2023}.
+These techniques are not required in our study, in which we assume junction energy targeting at $2\%$ accuracy.
+Finally, the energy participation of a resonator is more diffuse compared to a transmon, potentially reducing the likelihood of coherent coupling between two-level systems (TLS) and the driven transition in our gate.
+However, additional study of the spatial distribution of TLS is needed to better understand this potential advantage.